tdworowy/kindle_highlights/md/UNIX_and_Linux_System_Administration_Handbook_(Evi_Nemeth).md

       PXE acts like a miniature OS that sits in a ROM on your network card.
 It exposes its network capabilities through a standardized API for the system BIOS to use.
 This cooperation makes it possible for a single boot loader to netboot any PXE-enabled PC without having to supply special drivers for each network card.

+      Commercial identity management systems combine several key UNIX concepts into a warm and fuzzy GUI replete with marketing jargon.